ShivamAgarwal-code/Matrice-task/README.md

 - View all your current assigned tasks through the My Tasks view
 - Personal projects
 - Task comments and activity

-This project is still in active development, so some options may not be fully implemented yet.

-**For updates on development, join the [Discord server](https://discord.gg/JkQDruh).**

-For a list of planned features, check out the [Roadmap](https://github.com/JordanKnott/taskcafe/wiki/Roadmap)!

 ## Installation